folone/soundcloud-challenge/README.md

 **Funny fact:** Scala and Haskell are both logic programming languages ... in type system.
-So, having implicit vals/typeclass instances, and implicit vals/typeclass instances depending on them presents us with most of Prolog's instruments.
+So, having implicit vals/typeclass instances, and implicit vals/typeclass instances depending on them presents us with most of Prolog's instruments, and the process of implicit/typeclass resolution is actually the famous [unification](http://en.wikipedia.org/wiki/Unification_(computer_science)) process.
 This approach is exposed in Miles Sabin's shapeless library.